arshsinghphd/TeamActivities/Module04/README.md

 4. Test

 For  *a* solution to the problem look at [code.py] in the same directory.
 There are additional things in the file so you can run tests or play with code, but you can also load it into python and run number_print() with various arguments.
-You should try out this code, and discuss the solution. **Anything stand out as a question?**
+You should try out this code, and discuss the solution. :memo: **Anything stand out as a question?**

 ## Last Task: Work on Coding-Practice
-Go ahead and open the coding practice at the end of module 03.
+Make sure to work on the [Coding Practice Problems](https://github.com/CS5001-khoury/Resources/blob/main/PracticeProblems.md).
 Have each member of your group pick a different problem, and you will all work on your problems.
-Make sure to discuss your solution with the team, and paste your code to your *teams* meeting channel!
+Make sure to discuss your solution with the team, and paste your code to your *teams* meeting channel / upload the python .py file!

 At the end of every Team Activity, you will be encouraged to work on coding practice problems as a team.
 It is important you take this time to talk about solutions, approaches, and make suggestions to each other!
 You are building a skill needed for technical interviews, and like all new skills it is important to practice.
+Some times do the practice problems after the meeting, but then use the chat to comment.
+Either is fine, but it is important to get feedback and ask questions.

 ## Submission